InnerSourceCommons/innersourcecommons.org/CONTRIBUTING.md

 * Follow the GitHub Guidelines on creating a pull request.
 * Please be as descriptive as necessary in your PR.
 * For i18n contributors, we recommend reading [the instructions on how it works](i18n.md).

+## Adding "InnerSource Stories"

+When adding a new organization on the [InnerSource Stories](https://innersourcecommons.org/stories/) page, please follow these steps:

+* Provide some evidence of the use of InnerSource practices at the given organization.
+Optimally an online reference that you can link to.
+* Get confirmation from the organization that they are happy to be listed on the Stories page.

+Here an [example PR](https://github.com/InnerSourceCommons/innersourcecommons.org/pull/683) demonstrating this.